openshift/ansible-service-broker/docs/proxy.md

 to any other desired `NO_PROXY` settings.
 This is because the broker must be able to directly communicate with its etcd instance.

+> NOTE: Brokers deploying unversioned, or v1 APBs MUST also add `172.30.0.1` to their `NO_PROXY` list.
+APBs prior to v2 extracted their credentials from running APB pods via an `exec` http request, rather than a secret exchange.
+Unless you are running a broker with experimental proxy support in a cluster prior to OpenShift 3.9, you probably do not have to worry about this.

 **Adapter Whitelists**

 The configured adapters must be able to communicate with their external registries